MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ## <a name="find_if_not"></a> `find_if_not`

-Returns the first element in the indicated range that does not satisfy a condition.
+Returns the first element in the indicated range that doesn't satisfy a condition.

 ```cpp
 template<class InputIterator, class UnaryPredicate>